17 Feb 2022

 GPs and specialists can prescribe medicines that address acne in different ways, from topical creams such as retinoids to antibiotics, the oral contraceptive pill and for the most severe cases: isotretinoin.

-Aside from medication, there are also some non-medical treatments including photodynamic therapy which consists of applying light to the skin in order to destroy abnormal cells.(4)
+Aside from medication, there are also some non-medical treatments including photodynamic therapy.
+This consists of applying light to the skin in order to destroy abnormal cells.(4)

 In addition, some people use chemical peels which leads to skin shedding and new skin generation.
 It must be noted that these non-pharmaceutical treatments may not be as effective and are not necessarily carried out by a healthcare professional.

-Vitamin C (also known as ascorbic acid) is a water-soluble vitamin, it dissolves in water but is not stored in the body, therefore it must be taken daily through food consumption.
-This powerful antioxidant is naturally found in many fruits and vegetables.(5)
+Vitamin C (also known as ascorbic acid) is a water-soluble vitamin.
+It dissolves in water but is not stored in the body, therefore it must be taken daily through food consumption.
+This powerful antioxidant is naturally present in many fruits and vegetables.(5)

 Collagen, a protein naturally found in connective tissue, is found throughout the body and namely in skin.
 While the science is clear on the role of vitamin C in collagen production, the specific link between vitamin C and acne requires further investigation.(6)